Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

 Melville suburb has one of Australia's highest incomes based on latest ATO data aggregated by AreaSearch for financial year 2023.
-Median income in Melville is $62,066, average is $94,941, compared to Greater Perth's $60,748 and $80,248 respectively.
-As of September 2025, estimated median income would be approximately $68,037 and average $104,074, accounting for Wage Price Index growth of 9.62% since financial year 2023.
+Its median taxpayer income is $62,066 and average income stands at $94,941.
+Greater Perth's figures are $60,748 and $80,248 respectively.
+By September 2025, estimated incomes would be approximately $68,037 (median) and $104,074 (average), considering a 9.62% Wage Price Index growth since financial year 2023.
 Census data shows Melville's household, family, and personal incomes rank high nationally, between the 77th and 77th percentiles.
-The earnings profile indicates that 26.4% of residents (1,747 people) earn $1,500 - $2,999 weekly, aligning with regional trends where this cohort represents 32.0%.
-Notably, 37.2% of residents exceed $3,000 weekly earnings, suggesting strong purchasing power in the community.
-Housing expenses consume 14.1% of income, while residents rank highly for disposable income at the 79th percentile and the area's SEIFA income ranking places it in the 8th decile.
+The $1,500 - 2,999 income bracket dominates with 26.4% of residents (1,747 people).
+Higher earners make up a substantial presence at 37.2%, indicating strong purchasing power.
+Housing accounts for 14.1% of income, while residents rank in the 79th percentile for disposable income.
+The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income